Change Language:

 How to Treat Coronavirus?

-Currently, there are no medications for the specific treatment of coronavirus COVID-19.
+Currently, there are no medications for the specific treatment of coronavirus.
 A traditional treatment regimen is prescribed for atypical SARS-associated pneumonia with coronavirus (mainly symptomatic and supportive therapy).

 WHO added Pfizer's COVID-19 vaccine to the EUL on December 31, 2020.
 Later on February 15, 2021, AstraZeneca and Oxford University presented two versions of the COVID-19 vaccine, which were made by Serum Institute of India and SKBio .
 WHO added another vaccine manufactured by (Johnson & Johnson) to the list on March 12, 2021.